pcdshub/lcls-twincat-motion/README.md

 | `Enum_StageEnableMode` | enum | Options for axis enable/disable handling.
 Axis can be enabled always, never, or only during motion. |

 ## Homing
-To activate a homing routing, put 1 to the EPICS `.HOMF` or `.HOMR` fields.
-As far as the TwinCAT program is concerned, these both mean the same thing: "home using our internal configuration".
+To activate a homing routing, put 1 to the EPICS `:PLC:bHomeCmd` field.
+Note: the `.HOMF` and `.HOMR` fields work in some cases at the IOC, but are currently buggy.

 To configure a homing routine, set the `fHomePosition` variable to the position to use after homing, and set the `nHomingMode` variable to pick a strategy.
 These strategies are stored in `ENUM_EpicsHomeCmd` enum.
 All homing motion strategies move towards their destinations using the "Homing Velocity (towards plc cam)" parameter , then off of the switch using the "Homing velocity (off plc cam)" parameter.
 The normal options are:
 - `LOW_LIMIT`: Move to the low limit (backward) switch.
 Set home position at the first point we see as we leave the switch.